 So by now, you can see that a broker can be your good friend by taking a lot of the stress away from getting the best mortgage deals.
 Your need for a broker has come to an end!
 Or has it?
 The chances are that you have chosen a 2 year or 5 year fixed rate which will mean your now existing deal will come to an end.
 Before you go onto the standard variable rate (SVR), your new broker will be in contact to find a great new rate and the amazing deal will start all over again!

-Summary of how to get get a great rate and avoid paying unnecessary charges
+How to get get a great rate and avoid paying unnecessary charges

 A great rate is one that financially reflects what you are wanting to achieve.
 People often focus solely on the interest rate and this is very dangerous.
 A low-interest rate will often come with a high arrangement fee therefore this also needs to be taken into consideration.